• What is Copywriting?

 If you haven’t yet guessed, the first step is to identify the goal associated with whatever you’re trying to decide.
 Completely outside of this decision, what is your ideal end scenario?
 For example, if the decision is regarding your career, what would you be doing, how much would you be making, and what would your ideal day look like?

-Once you have your goal in mind, you have one key question to ask yourself regarding your decision: Does this move me closer to my goal, or further away?
+Once you have your goal in mind, you have one key question to ask yourself regarding your decision.
+Does this move me closer to my goal or further away?

-For example, let’s say you’re studying to become a professional copywriting.
+For example, let’s say you’re studying to become a professional copywriter.
 You’re taking our course, you’re mastering your skills, and you’re starting to get out there and look for clients.
 Then, you get an offer to do some low-paying content writing work (click here for the difference between content and copy).
 You’re torn because it would be a little bit of money coming in and you’ve certainly never said “no” to money before.

-But, does it move you closer to your goal of becoming a professional copywriter?
+But does it move you closer to your goal of becoming a professional copywriter?
 No, it doesn’t.
 In fact, it takes you further away from it by taking up valuable time that you could be spending practicing your skills and landing high-paying copy work.

-Taking the content work would be a decision motivated by fear and staying in your comfort zone; saying “no” would be a decision motivated by your commitment to attaining your goal.
+Taking the content work would be a decision motivated by fear and staying in your comfort zone.
+Saying “no” would be a decision motivated by your commitment to attaining your goal.

 Framework 2: The 3 Key Questions